 Start by making sure you’re comfortable with the deductible you choose.
 After all, the deductible is the amount that you’ll be required to pay out-of-pocket before your coverage will really kick in.
 A higher deductible will mean lower monthly payments, whereas a lower deductible will increase your monthly payments slightly.

 Know What’s Covered vs. What’s Not

 Since renter’s insurance policies are totally customizable, you’ll want to make sure you have a solid understanding of what will be covered versus what may not be covered by your specific policy.
-For example, theft of your flat-screen TV may be covered, but the theft of your roommate’s video game console won’t be unless he or she has purchased their own separate policy.
+For example, theft of your flat-screen TV and TV mount may be covered, but the theft of your roommate’s video game console won’t be unless he or she has purchased their own separate policy.

 Calculate the Amount of Coverage You Need

 Deciding on how much coverage you need can be difficult, as this will require you to roughly estimate the total value of your belongings.
 The good news is that there are some free tools available to help you decide on the right coverage amount for your needs, the size of your rental property, and other factors.
 The main thing to keep in mind when deciding on how much coverage you need is the replacement value of your most precious/valuable items.
 This may include anything from electronics to clothing and jewelry.

 Consider Additional Policies

 Not all items may be covered by a renter’s insurance policy and may thus require their own “rider” policy or additional coverage purchased.
 Wedding and engagement rings are common examples of types of jewelry that often fall outside the scope of a traditional renter’s insurance policy.
 Check with your insurance company to see if you can add a rider policy for these items so you can enjoy added protection and peace of mind.